-"They might prefer to live off-planet at this point in their evolution," Na offered.
 "Nonetheless, the consensus is that we not attempt to reconstitute any of the travelers here, in the Los system, mainly for security reasons, but also to reduce the risk of culture shock.
 An unoccupied star system that has both Aerth-like and jopian worlds has been located less than 0.1 light-jope distant.
 We could attempt to animate our guests there and, if successful, help them set up a new colony.
 It has been our intent all along to establish new colonies in this stellar neighborhood."